 Previously known as the Search Analytics section, this powerful report shows you up to 16 months of search performance data.
 Much like its former incarnation, you can overlay several performance metrics such as total impressions, clicks and average click through rate (CTR), but in the new Search Console you can see this data at four times the previous range offered.

 Mike Zima of Zima Media believes that, as a small business, you’d be hard-pressed to find a more insightful tool to track your search performance.
-He says: ‘If you need to see all of the necessary information in order to make an educated decision about your SEO strategy, this is the tool for you.’While it is still technically a work-in-progress – and probably will be for some time – here are six key features you can try out now in the new Google Search Console for 2019.Click To Tweet
+He says: “If you need to see all of the necessary information in order to make an educated decision about your SEO strategy, this is the tool for you.”

-While some sites only offer services which assess your page loading times for mobile users, the new Search Console can analyse some of the more practical elements of your mobile site.
+While some sites only offer services that assess your page loading times for mobile users, the new Search Console can analyse some of the more practical elements of your mobile site.

 The mobile usability tool in Search Console can pull through issues such as:

 This goes without saying at this point, but the better your mobile site, the more likely you will get better results, both in quality and quantity.
 Using the Mobile Usability tool can help you make your site more efficient and mobile user-friendly beyond just loading quickly.

 This is a big part of the new Search Console, as it allows you to submit your sitemap to Google.
 It will also allow Google to see what pages are in your sitemap, crawl your site more efficiently, and improve the speed of Google indexing the pages in your sitemap and website.